LeoRivera-Cside/ubuntu_handbook/ubuntu_commands.md

 Copy a file or directory:
 > cp <directory_name>

+Display text or strings in the terminal:
+> echo <variable>

 ## File Editing

 Open a file using Nano, a straightforward text editor: